All Pokemon TCG Pocket Shiny cards and full Shinies list

 • Shiny Mewtwo ex: A promo card and part of the Paid Poke Gold Package in the shop.
 You'll have to pay money to obtain it - right now there's no other option.

-• Shiny Cyclizar: A promo card reward as part of the ex Starter limited-time event, which you can earn by Collecting 50 cards before 27 April 2025.
-If you're doing these missions, we have a guid on the Pokemon TCG Pocket best ex Starter deck.
+• Shiny Cyclizar: A promo card reward as part of the ex Starter limited-time event, which you could earn by collecting 50 cards before April 27, 2025.
+If you're looking at these missions, we have a guide on the Pokemon TCG Pocket best ex Starter deck, though it has now expired.

 © GamesRadar+.
 Not to be reproduced without permission